sugarcoat/sugarcoat/README.md

 **Developer expectation**

 Configure the compiler to locate the viewport variables from its css file.
-Add front-matter to the file that contains viewport variables.
+Add documentation to the top of the file that contains viewport variables.
 (To be decided: How the developer is expected to document a home-grown grid framework)

 **Compiler expectation**